 Identifying Hypersexual Disorder Through Diagnostic Criteria

-The American Psychiatric Association identified criteria professionals can use to diagnose hypersexual disorder, which apply only to individuals over the age of 18.
+The American Psychiatric Association identified criteria that professionals could use to diagnose hypersexual disorder, which applies only to individuals over the age of 18.

 Causes of Sex Addiction

 It might seem simple to chalk up an individual with sex addiction as someone who became obsessed or addicted to pornography because of lacking interpersonal relationships.
 Sex addiction is about far more than gratification.